hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. Verify that the **Truck ID** tile displays **Truck number 1**.

-    This Property is on of the simplest things to test.
+    This Property is one of the simplest things to test.

     Testing a writable property is more complex, The **OptimalTemperature** property is a writable property, so that will be the next test.